New Downtown Housing Development to Become an Amherst College Dorm

 Karin Winter said she only found out that Amherst College was taking over the building shortly before the meeting.
 She stated that this was a prime location in town, with the north end of downtown already having several large student-occupied buildings.
 Marshall added that when the Planning Board is presented with a project aimed at UMass students, members can argue that they are keeping students from occupying single-family homes in family neighborhoods; but Amherst College students all live in campus housing and do not usurp homes in family neighborhoods, so no such protection of neighborhoods is being gained by this project.

 Reidy replied to Coldham’s suggestion of excluding the front units from the Amherst College lease, saying that they are included in the lease that the college has already signed.
-He defended the project, saying that it is a positive sign that Amherst College is “investing in the downtown area,” and claimed that Roberts has plans to develop other sites near downtown for other populations.
+He defended the project, saying that it is a positive sign that Amherst College is “investing in the downtown area,” and claimed that Roberts has plans to develop other sites near downtown for other demographics.

 Requested Modifications to Site Plan Review Accepted Unanimously